StellarSand/privacy-settings/Privacy Settings/DuckDuckGo-Search-Privacy-Settings.md

 # DuckDuckGo Search Privacy Settings

-Cick Settings on top and go to All Settings.
+Click Settings on top and go to All Settings.